d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 then you might be wondering, what is cross-entropy?
-The cross-entropy *from* $P$ *to* $Q$, denoted $H(P, Q)$, is the expected surprisal of an observer with subjective probabilities $Q$ upon seeing data that were actually generated according to probabilities $P$.
+The cross-entropy *from* $P$ *to* $Q$, denoted $H(P, Q)$, is the expected surprisal of an observer with subjective probabilities $Q$ upon seeing data that was actually generated according to probabilities $P$.
 The lowest possible cross-entropy is achieved when $P=Q$.
 In this case, the cross-entropy from $P$ to $Q$ is $H(P, P)= H(P)$.